chelsilarious/AutoDiff/docs/milestone1.md

 #### Classes

-The most generic base class will be the `node` class to accomodate for the different nodes in the AD structure.
-Each node class will then be extended to create more specific nodes, such as a node representing an operator or input literal, along with another node type representing a variable.
+The most generic base class will be the `Node` class to accomodate for the different nodes in the AD structure.
+Each node class will then be extended to create more specific nodes in the subclasses, such as a node representing an operator `Operator` or input literal, along with another node type representing a variable `Variable`.
+(We may instead define a class `Dual` for dual numbers that might make AD easier.)

 We will then have a `objective` class that is a collection of these nodes and the edges between them that encapsulates the operations.